alshell7/flippi/README.md

 * Flip the text without going to the app (_Flippi Float_)
   * Directly share the flipped text to any other app, or
   * Copy it to the Clipboard.

+## Download the APK

+To Download and Install Flippi on your device [click here](https://github.com/alshell7/flippi/blob/master/app/app-debug.apk).

 ## *License Agreement*

 READ CAREFULLY ALL TERMS OF THIS LICENSE AGREEMENT BEFORE USING